-The next time she met with Ellie, she was told how happy Zu was to had made friends with her.
+The next time she met with Ellie, she was told how happy Zu was to have made friends with her.
 She really wanted to see her again.
-Sofi sighed internally, she didn’t really much of a choice but to go along with Zu’s will.
+Sofi sighed internally, she didn’t really have much of a choice but to go along with Zu’s will.

 Over the following months, an odd friendship bloomed.
 Perhaps it was because they’d both been abandoned and had troubled upbringings giving them a common ground.
 Zu’s bubbly and playful personality made something awaken inside of Sofi as well.
 Something that wasn’t just darkness and insecurity.
 She dared to play and show her emotions again, albeit only with Zu.
 But, it still made her uncomfortable whenever Zu would suddenly throw her clothes off.
 That was something she’d never get used to.

 But even if Sofi now had a home, friends and a school to go to, she was unable to give up her pranking and thieving ways.
 She still lacked a source of income.
-Ellie managed to find her a part time job at a convenience store, which seemed to fit her fine.
-It was easy to snatch things from the shelves or the storage when nobody was looking.
+Ellie managed to find her a part time job at a Chinese food restaurant, which she accepted, even if she hated going there.

 When she isn't working, Sofi tends to get bored pretty easily now that Zu is away at her work on the weekdays.
 So she'll hang out with Sixten instead, since he's in the same kind of situation.
-During the weekends, she sometimes hangs out with the both of them at the same time.
-It's something that she wants to avoid, since she starts to feel left out sometimes.
+During the weekends, she sometimes hangs out with the both of them together.

 Since she doesn't have the greatest income, she still goes out thieving.
-Ellie wants her to find a better job, but Sofi doesn't really care for that.
-If the employment agency happens to find anything for her, she'll go and check it out.
-But more often than not, the impressions she makes are negative, making it difficult for her to be placed anywhere.
+Ellie wants her to pursue a higher education, but Sofi doesn't really care for that.
+She very much prefers to make her own fun instead.